In most states, there is a difference between manslaughter and murder.

 In contrast, voluntary manslaughter is the intentional killing of another person in the heat of the moment, often due to sudden provocation or a perceived threat.
 This differentiation is crucial in legal contexts to determine the degree of culpability and appropriate sentencing.

-3rd-degree murder vs manslaughter are distinct legal concepts, although they may share some similarities.
-Third-degree murder typically involves reckless behavior or indifference resulting in death, whereas manslaughter may involve unintentional killing in the heat of the moment.
+Third-degree murder vs. manslaughter are distinct legal terms, though they share some similarities.
+Third-degree murder usually refers to reckless behavior or extreme indifference that leads to someone’s death.
+In contrast, manslaughter typically involves an unintentional killing, often occurring in the heat of the moment.

 While both may arise from heated arguments, voluntary manslaughter specifically pertains to killings committed in a sudden, passionate manner without premeditation.